CaseCal/data-512-a2/README.md

 Page Data is collected from [this](https://figshare.com/articles/dataset/Untitled_Item/5513449) Figshare repository on 10/09/2021.
 Is is shared under the CC-BY-SA 4.0 License

 #### Description
-This data can be found in the *page_data.csv* file in the *data* folder.
+This data can be found in the *page_data.csv* file in the *data/raw* folder.
 It contains three columns:
 1. "country": Santized country name.
 1. "page": Unsanitized page name.
 1. "last_edit": Edit ID of last page edit.